ceruizdev/CSVProcessor/readme.md

 - Make sure the file 'Frontend/src/environment/environment.ts' has the right port of backend project
 - In terminal run the command "ng server"

-Note: With the migration you have two users for test the application
+Note: With the migration you have two users for testing the application

+User #1
 - Username: Administrator
 - Password: Test123
 - Permission: Read, Create, Delete

+---
+User #2
 - Username: carlos93
 - Password: Test321
 - Permission: Read